Dashron/Roads/README.md

 # The Roads.js isomorphic web framework

-Roads is a web framework built on Generators.
+Roads is a web framework built for use with async functions.
 It's similar to Koa.js, but can be used both in the browser and on the server.

 # Why should I use Roads?

 1. Roads can be attached to any node HTTP server, including Koa.js, Express.js, and the built in node HTTP server.
 2. Roads is isomorphic, meaning you can generate html on the server or in the browser with the same code.
 3. Roads lets you work without callbacks.
-It's built on top of promises and generator-based coroutines.
+It's built on top of promises and async functions.
 4. Roads can be run without ever attaching it to an HTTP server.
 This is great for writing tests, working with web sockets, or writing API first websites.